How to Create a Slytherin Room without Painting the Walls Green

 Slytherin themed sitting area with a black leather chair, green throw, black trunk, art on the walls, green vase, black and brass lamp, silver goblet, and a Harry Potter Undersirable No 1 paper print.

 Green-colored accessories can be used throughout the room to evoke the Slytherin spirit.
 When I created my own room, I found a green glass vase with a black iron base that was perfect for the room.
-Here is something similar from Wayfair.
+This a beautiful vase from Wayfair that would fit a Slytherin themed room.

 Drapery